Sharif-bot-cmd/Quantum-Silicon-Core-Loader/README.md

 ### 🧩 Summary
 This release updates the **assistant binary** `qslcl.bin`, focusing on stability, hardware abstraction improvements, and extended compatibility across SoC profiles.The main executable core `qslcl.elf` remains the same.

-Key Improvements in v4.7:
+Key Improvements in v4.9:

-- add commands Bruteforce.

-- remove unnecessary duplicated strings placeholder.
+- improve alignment and consistency for stability.

 ---